 - Adults living in Highgrove have access to Charlotte’s top employers.
-Within commuting distance are companies like Wells Fargo, Bank of America, Carolinas Healthcare System, Novant Health, American Airlines, Harris Teeter, and Duke Energy.
+Within commuting distance are companies like Wells Fargo, Bank of America, Atrium Health, Novant Health, American Airlines, Harris Teeter, and Duke Energy.

-- Highgrove offers residents numerous amenities, including a greenspace and park area, a swimming pool, a clubhouse, a playground, lighted tennis courts, and walking trails.
+- Highgrove offers residents numerous amenities, including green space and park area, a swimming pool, a clubhouse, a playground, lighted tennis courts, and walking trails.

 - Cast Iron Waffles – Cast Iron Waffles is just minutes from Highgrove, and it is probably one of the most unique eateries in the area.
 Why?
 It only serves authentic Belgian Liege waffles.
 It also serves a number of beverages like various coffee drinks, teas, and smoothies.
 It has been voted one of the best coffee shops in Charlotte.